Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Measures of Non Locality

 where $\rho_{AB}$, $\rho_{AC}$ and $\rho_{BC}$ are reduced density matrices.
 This relation can be used to study the nonlocality in a three-qubit system.
 For the flavour neutrino system, these squares of CHSH of the reduced density matrix can be written in terms of probabilities as

 where $\alpha$ is the initial flavour state of neutrino.
 The trade-off relation states that the total maximal violation of the CHSH inequality tests for three qubits of the reduced bipartite neutrino flavor states must be less than or equal to 12. \\ \textbf{\emph{Leggett-Garg type Inequality (LGtI):} } The Leggett-Garg inequalities, grounded in the assumptions of macro-realism and noninvasive measurement, aim to elucidate correlations between measurements conducted on a system at different points in time.
 Macro-realism posits that a macroscopic system with multiple distinct states invariably exists in one of those states, whereas noninvasive measurement asserts the feasibility of performing measurements on a system without perturbing its dynamics.
 LGIs were originally introduced to elucidate macroscopic coherence by investigating the application of quantum mechanics to a many-particle system undergoing decoherence \cite{Leggett}.
 Additionally, LGI tests offer a means to scrutinize the concept of realism, incorporating hidden variable theories that propose predetermined values for a system's parameters regardless of measurement \cite{Huelga, Emary}.
 The violation of these inequalities signifies that such hidden variable theories cannot serve as alternatives for describing the temporal evolution of a quantum mechanical system.
 A linear combination of autocorrelation functions can be used to express the LGI parameter $K_{n}$ as \cite{Naikoo:2017fos}: with $C(t_i,t_j)=\langle\hat{Q}(t_i)\hat{Q}(t_j)\rangle $ $=$ $Tr[\{\hat{Q}(t_i),\hat{Q}(t_j)\}\rho(t_0)$], Here the average is taken with respect to $\rho(t_0)$, initial state of the system at time t=0, $\hat{Q}$ is a generic dichotomic operator, i.e. $\hat{Q}=\pm 1$, $\hat{Q}^+= Q$ and $\hat{Q}^2=1$ with $\hat{Q}= 1$ if the system is in the target state; otherwise, $\hat{Q}=- 1$.
 For $n\geq 3$ if realism is satisfied, then LGI parameter $K_n\leq n-2$.
 For n=3, LG inequality can be written as Given that the correlation function $C(t_{2},t_{3})$ is contingent upon a comprehensive measurement of the system, this dependency contradicts the NIM postulate.
 To address this issue, the NIM postulate has been replaced with a less stringent condition of stationarity.
-By applying this weakened condition, the correlation function $C(t_{i},t_{j})$ becomes contingent solely on the time difference.
-Assuming a time interval such that $t_{2} - t_{1} = t_{3} - t_{2} = t$ and setting $t_{1}=0$, the LGtI parameter $(K_{3})$ can be expressed as follows \cite{Naikoo:2017fos, Formaggio:2016cuh, Naikoo:2019eec} :
+By applying this weakened condition, the correlation function $C(t_{i},t_{j})$ becomes contingent solely on the time difference. {We choose the operator $\hat{Q}$ that measures whether the neutrino is in a specific flavor state $\ket{\nu_\beta}$ ($\beta = e, \mu, \tau$) or not: